giangnguyen2412/Show-Attend-and-Tell-Pytorch-Implementation/README.md

 We can iterate over each timestep, processing only the colored regions, which are the **_effective_ batch size** `N_t` at that timestep.
 The sorting allows the top `N_t` at any timestep to align with the outputs from the previous step.
 At the third timestep, for example, we process only the top 5 images, using the top 5 outputs from the previous step.

 This **iteration is performed _manually_ in a `for` loop** with a PyTorch [`LSTMCell`](https://pytorch.org/docs/master/nn.html#torch.nn.LSTM) instead of iterating automatically without a loop with a PyTorch [`LSTM`](https://pytorch.org/docs/master/nn.html#torch.nn.LSTM).
-This is because we need to execute the Attention mechanism between each decode step.
+This is because we need to execute the Attention mechanism between each decode step, the output of the previous LSTM block would be the input ofthe current LSTM block.
 An `LSTMCell` is a single timestep operation, whereas an `LSTM` would iterate over multiple timesteps continously and provide all outputs at once.

 We **compute the weights and attention-weighted encoding** at each timestep with the Attention network.
 In section `4.2.1` of the paper, they recommend **passing the attention-weighted encoding through a filter or gate**.
 This gate is a sigmoid activated linear transform of the Decoder's previous hidden state.
 The authors state that this helps the Attention network put more emphasis on the objects in the image.